praveen1664/SpringBootMicroserviceExample/README.md

 Written in spring boot it is using MongoDB as backend.
 It is enabled with Eureka client, Configuration server, Openapi3 swagger URL & it is also seeding consolidated documents to Common dcument server.
 It is being used by USER-SERVICE.
 Its end poiunts are /ratings & /ratings/{ratingId}

 ### USER-SERVICE
 Written in spring boot it is using POSTGRESS as backend.
 It is enabled with Eureka client, Configuration server, Openapi3 swagger URL & it is also seeding consolidated documents to Common dcument server.
 Apart from about cloud capabilities we have also shown the improved resilence, Circuit Breaker pattern & Ratelimiters along with microservices architecture.
 Its end poiunts are /users & /users/{userId}.
-We have shown the demo of resilnece patterns and Feign client with this service.
+We have shown the demo of resilnece patterns and Feignclient[!https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html] with this service.

 ## API-GATEWAY
 It is using Spring-Cloud-Gateway, enabled with Eureka client & Configuration server.
 This services could be tested by appending end points of each of HOTEL-SERVICE, RATING-SERVICE and USER-SERVICE.